The Bleckley Medal of Honor plane arrives in Wichita

 The BAM Foundation has big plans for the plane to be a centerpiece of a Bleckley tribute, with a bronze statue of the aviator, and many artifacts from his life and service.

-Those artificacts include the original Columbia Killed in Action Award, given to Bleckley’s parents, after his death.
+Those artifacts include the original Columbia Killed in Action Award, given to Bleckley’s parents, after his death.

 It at one time was on the wall of Bleckley’s Wichita home, but it ended up at a garage sale in Lousiana.
 A man who was once stationed at McConnell Air Force Base spotted it and bought it for five dollars.